oliver-graf/coreworkshop-CH/lab4_vm_managment/lab4_vm_managment.rst

 .. note::

-  If you receive a **boot image** error and the 2048 game is displayed, check the CD-ROM images you have set for the VM and verify the **Windows 2016 ISO installer** image is in the first CD-ROM.
+  If you receive a **boot image** error and the 2048 game is displayed, check the CD-ROM images you have set for the VM and verify the **Windows2012R2ISO installer** image is in the first CD-ROM.

 ..